sitzelwucht/plantrush-client/README.md

 - navbar - navbar can be accessed only after login, then it can be used to navigate to different parts of the page or logging out
 - profile - User will be able to edit their information, see their plants and posts
 - myplants - user will get a summary of the plants they entered in the system
-- myposts - user will get a summary of the posts they have made
+- myposts - user will get a list of the latest posts
 - post-search - user can search all posts containing key words